 Notes

-- Fridge: This pumpkin bread can be stored in a sealed container or freezer Ziplock bag for up to 3 days in the fridge.
+- Fridge: The dairy free pumpkin loaf can be stored in an airtight container or freezer Ziplock bag for up to 3 days in the fridge.

 Bernice